-A bullet next to policy indicates that you can use this attribute in a policy definition.
+A bullet next to policy-policy indicates that you can use this attribute in a policy definition.
 All proxies that use this policy use this attribute.

-You can always use any attribute after the wildcard (\) keyword.
+You can always use any attribute after the wildcard () keyword.
 All proxies read this rule.

-Note: The http-gw keyword in the tables on the following pages indicates the HTTP proxy regardless of whether the authentication option of HTTP is enabled or disabled.
-Rules marked with the ahttp-gw keyword are active only when the authentication option is enabled.
+Note: The http-gw keyword in the tables on the following pages indicates the HTTP proxy when authentication is turned on.
+Rules marked with the ahttp-gw keyword are active only when the authentication option of the HTTP is enabled.